cesarderio/reading-notes/301d8/class01.md

 What is a packet?

-* It is a section of a message or piece of data that is getting sent or recieved.
+* It is a section of a message or piece of data that is getting sent or received.

 What 3 high-level things does Wireshark accomplish?
 How could these be used for nefarious purposes?
 For benevolent purposes?